tfjmp/website/content/project/camflow/index.md

 title = "CamFlow"

 # Project summary to display on homepage.
-summary = "A practical implementation of Linux Provenance Capture."
+summary = "A practical implementation of Whole-System Provenance Capture for Linux."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`